Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** Choose a type of armor you meet the prerequisites for.
 You are proficient with that type of armor.
 **Special:** You can gain Armor Proficiency multiple times.
 Each time you take the feat, it applies to a new type of armor.

+### Athame

+**Prerequisite:** Proficiency with one or more focuses.
+**Benefit:** You can use a weapon as your focus.
+Add its enhancement bonus, if any, to attack and damage rolls, and any properties that apply to powers to powers you use with the weapon as your focus.
+Your weapon's proficiency bonus, however, is *not* applied to focus powers even if you use the weapon as a focus.

 ### Avoidance
 **Benefit:** Attacks of opportunity suffer a -2 penalty on attack rolls against you.